I’ve been asked a few times now about how I got into creating my Google Maps.

 As well as the Maps, I also put together a range of Trails :-

-Finally when I collated the statistics for the Visit Ramsgate Maps and Trails this November, I discovered that the total number of Map/Trail views had exceeded 100,000.
+Finally when I collated the statistics for the Visit Ramsgate Maps and Trails in November (2021), I discovered that the total number of Map/Trail views had exceeded 100,000.
 Which was great news.

 To learn more about No Expert Map creation follow me on Instagram.